 Annual Active Membership Dues, Section dues, pledge fees, and initiation fees are paid by those involved.
-Dues may not be charged to the Chapter Debt account of a Brother in debt to the Chapter.
-Written notice of Brothers with negative balances in their Chapter Debt accounts will be provided by the Treasurer.
-Fines and student account holds may be administered by the Treasurer solely in accordance with a Chapter Policy, the creation and alteration of which must be approved by majority vote at both an Executive Committee and a Brotherhood Meeting.
+Written notice of Brothers with negative balances in their Chapter Debt accounts will be provided by the Junior Treasurer.
+Fines and student account holds may be administered by the Treasurer.
+In the event that a brother has any outstanding Chapter Debt more than ten dollars, the Treasurer may charge their student account at the end of any semester.

-This Chapter pays for Chapter guests attending its activities.
+This Chapter pays for prospective members attending its activities.
 This Chapter may vote to subsidize the expenses of its members and pledges for certain activities, and to subsidize traditional gifts.

 The necessary expenses of this Chapter are met through funds secured through Chapter activities.
 Such activities are conducted in keeping with the rules and policies of Rensselaer Polytechnic Institute, the Rensselaer Union, and Alpha Phi Omega.